Art of Jazz

 Cash prizes: $500 for First Place, $200 for Second Place and $100 for Third Place.
 Additionally, there is a $100 prize dedicated for the highest-placing submission for students in Senior year of high school or younger.

-Work must be hand delivered on March 17 between 11:00 AM and 3:00 PM or March 18 between 3:00 PM –6:00 PM.
+SUBMISSION, SELECTION AND ELIGIBILTY: Work must be hand delivered on March 3 between 3:00 PM –8:00 PM or March 4 between 11:00 AM and 3:00 PM.
 Intake is in the Schmidt Gallery, 2nd Floor of the GoggleWorks Center for the Arts.
 Work should follow the exhibition theme “Celebrate Jazz.”
 All media are eligible for consideration.
 All work must be original and made within the past three years by the person submitting the work.
 Works previously submitted in The Art of Jazz will not be accepted.
 Art size may be limited to our ability to display.
 Work must be suitably mounted and ready to hang, including glass protection where appropriate.
 Clip frames and sawtooth hangers will not be accepted.

-MEET THE JUROR: Diane Labelle
+MEET THE JUROR: Dr. Christine Isabelle Oaklander

-2020 Art of Jazz Honorees
+2021 Art of Jazz Honorees

 Berks Arts and GoggleWorks reserve the right to photograph accepted artworks for purposes connected with this and future exhibitions.
 Artists will be asked to sign a release to give permission for photographs of juried art to be taken and used in promotional materials and websites.
 All reasonable care and security measures will be taken in handling and displaying the works submitted.
 Artists are responsible for insuring their own works of art.
 Participating artists understand that Berks Arts/GoggleWorks is not responsible for any damage to their work while they are hanging it, while it is on display, or if Berks Arts/GoggleWorks has to temporarily remove it for whatever reason.
 Berks Arts liability insurance only covers loss due to theft, vandalism, or natural elements, such as wind, fire, water or other “acts of god.”